 Role of the Lower Trapezius in Sport

-Poor thoracic spine posture or loss of thoracic spine extension places the lower trapezius at a disadvantage to fulfill its role as a scapular stabilizer. ¬†Therefore, exercises which restore thoracic extension are often included in programs which train the lower trapezius. ¬†Delayed lower trapezius activation has been demonstrated in overhead athletes with shoulder pain.¬† Weakness of this muscle has been implicated with upper extremity injuries in baseball, swimming, and tennis.
+Poor thoracic spine posture or loss of thoracic spine extension places the lower trapezius at a disadvantage to fulfill its role as a scapular stabilizer.¬† Therefore, exercises that restore thoracic extension are often included in programs that train the lower trapezius. ¬†Delayed lower trapezius activation has been demonstrated in overhead athletes with shoulder pain.¬† Weakness of this muscle has been implicated with upper extremity injuries in baseball, swimming, and tennis.

-Exercises performed with the arms below shoulder level elicit very little lower trapezius activity.¬† In order to optimally activate the lower fibers of the trapezius, movements which facilitate scapular upward rotation with depression should be performed.¬† The lower fibers are aligned at an approximate 135-degree angle from the spine.¬† This corresponds to the 10:00 and 2:00 positions on a clock.¬† Exercises such as the wall slide, prone trapezius raise, and shoulder external rotation in 90 degrees of abduction position the scapula for optimal lower trapezius activation.
+Exercises performed with the arms below shoulder level elicit very little lower trapezius activity.¬† In order to optimally activate the lower fibers, movements that facilitate scapular upward rotation with depression should be performed.¬† The lower fibers are aligned at an approximate 135-degree angle from the spine.¬† This corresponds to the 10:00 and 2:00 positions on a clock.¬† Exercises such as the wall slide, prone trapezius raise, and shoulder external rotation in 90 degrees of abduction position the scapula for optimal lower trapezius activation.

 Prone 1-Arm Lower Trapezius Raise